chinmay2807/Raise_the_Stakes/README.md

 ---

 ## 🚨 Problem Statement
 Investing in the stock market is risky due to its unpredictable nature.
-Our project leverages Machine Learning to assist users in making better stock decisions by analyzing the last 10 minutes of market data.
+Our project leverages Machine Learning to assist users in making better stock decisions by analyzing the mid prices of trades to predict the movement of the commodity.
 ---

 ## 🎯 Goal